Split image showing a fight stick joystick and a Brazilian Jiu-Jitsu belt, representing the connection between gaming mindset and martial arts.

 Stop chasing medals on Tuesday night.
 Train for growth, not the tally board.

-Executive insight: Daigo Umehara says tournaments are just a playground—treat practice the same way.
+Executive insight: Daigo Umehara says tournaments are just a playground - treat practice the same way.

-Updated February 2026 | Sensei Sandy BJJ | Catskills
+Sensei Sandy BJJ | Catskills Reserve Free Intro.

 The Beast's Wisdom

 In the world of Street Fighter, Daigo Umehara is a god.
 His approach to winning tournaments is counter-intuitive: tournaments are just a playground.
 The real work comes when you stop counting wins and start studying each input.
+Reserve Free Intro.

 On the mats at Sensei Sandy BJJ, we see the same pattern.
 Too many adults treat Tuesday night sparring like the Mundials.
 They chase the tap count instead of mastering the inputs: posture, breathing, control, and recovery.
 Winning becomes a symptom, not the goal.